 Progress is the offspring of technology.
 A new wave of benefits technology have emerged through new software and systems, it has helped employers to transform theoretical ideas into readily doable strategies to administer their employee benefits plans.
 It also has presented employers with opportunities to pursue business advantages driven by changing business needs.

-"The fact is the 'magic bullet' – or best benefits solution – is different for every employer," says ADP Insurance Services sales executive, Mike Loban.
+"The fact is the 'magic bullet' – or best benefits solution – is different for every employer," says ADP Insurance Services vice president of sales, Mike Loban.
 "In today's marketplace, employers should be leveraging the power, functionality and capabilities made possible by benefits technology."

 Proactively dealing with change has also become part of the benefits technology toolkit.
 According to the 2021 Benefits Trends Survey from WTW (formerly Willis Towers Watson) an estimated two-thirds of U.S employers plan to "differentiate and customize their benefits over the next two years" with an increased emphasis on diverse benefits packages, improving the employee's benefits experience and leveraging digital tools and technology to enable more-informed employee decision-making.